eksime/VDesk/README.md

 `vdesk on:3 run:notepad "C:\some file.txt"`

-Move already open program to another desktop
+Move an already open program to another desktop:

-`vdesk on:2 move:notepad
+`vdesk on:2 move:notepad`

 NOTE: noswitch is by deafult false!

-Move a program without switching
+Move a program without switching:

-`vdesk on:2 noswitch:true move:notepad
+`vdesk on:2 noswitch:true move:notepad`

-Switching the current virtual desktop
+Switching the current virtual desktop:

-`vdesk on:2 switch
+`vdesk on:2 switch`

 To launch a new VirtualBox vm fullscreen on its own virtual desktop, and switch to it: